 Note: This blog post is from 2008.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.Someone reported on a mailing list that they'd noticed a mistake in the results of a Query or Query operation when using a LIKE.
+And I may revise the content as necessary.Someone reported on a mailing list that they'd noticed a mistake in the results of a Query or Query operation when using a LIKE.
 It finds a record whose value for the column is null, which is of course wrong (that doesn't match the LIKE pattern--indeed a null never equals or doesn't equal anything).

 The problem can be worked around by adding "and column is not null", but it really surprised me (and him, obviously) to discover the bug.
 Maybe someone else has written of it before.

 But I tested it in 8.01 and can confirm it's still an issue.
 While I've recommended that he file it as a bug, I wanted to share it here until it's resolved.
 Hope this may help someone.
 (If we're missing something, feel free to comment.)